nmondal/go-mysql-server/sql/expression/function/udf/JSQL.md

    1. Adding feature takes time
    2. Fixing bugs takes time
 3. Business people to maintain the business logic
-4. Business logic is completely out of the code
+4. Business logic is completely out of the code - and can be maintained as configuration with suitable UI to edit.